 INTRODUCTION

-The Montgomery County Charter (Section 302) requires the County Executive to submit a comprehensive six-year program for capital improvements, called the Capital Improvements Program (CIP), not later than January 15 of each even-numbered calendar year or the next business day if January 15th falls on a weekend or a holiday.
-The Charter requires that the annual capital budget be consistent with the six-year program.
+The Charter of Montgomery County, Maryland (Section 302) requires the County Executive to submit a comprehensive six-year program for capital improvements, called the Capital Improvements Program (CIP), not later than January 15 of each even-numbered calendar year or the next business day if January 15th falls on a weekend or a holiday.
+The County Charter requires that the annual capital budget be consistent with the six-year program.
 In odd-numbered calendar years, the approved CIP, together with any amendments, continues to guide capital investment.

 The CIP includes all capital projects and programs for all agencies for which the County sets tax rates or approves budgets or programs.
 The CIP includes: